How to File the Nevada LLC Articles of Organization

 File the Nevada Articles of Organization

-Option 2: Access the Articles of Organization PDF from the Nevada Secretary of State website and submit it by mail, by fax, by email, or in person.Download PDF
+OPTION 2: Download the Articles of Organization PDF from the Nevada Secretary of State website and submit it by mail, by fax, by email, or in person.Download PDF

 Secretary of State – Las Vegas

 North Las Vegas, NV 89030

 Turnaround Time: Same-day processing is available online, but backlogging is common.

 Steps After Your Nevada LLC Is Officially Formed

 Once you’ve filed your Articles of Organization, you should take the following steps: